There are 5 ways to use reiki symbols.

-However, limiting or focusing the energies to a particular problem or situation makes it ineffective.
-Sending its powers without limiting it necessitates its effectiveness by going to where it’s needed.
+However, limiting or focusing the energies on a particular problem or situation makes it ineffective.
+Sending its powers without limiting it necessitates its effectiveness by going to where it is needed.

-By drawing the connection symbol and correctly chanting it, one goes within themselves to establish that connection and send healing.
+By drawing the connection symbol and correctly chanting it, one goes within oneself to establish that connection and send healing.

 The Master Symbol

-Representing the Bright shining light or the Great enlightenment.
-Although its application gets rarely used in addressing a specific problem or situation, its usage goes towards enhancing the overall healing effects of Reiki, reminding people of its love and availability to everyone.
+Representing the Bright shining light of the Great Enlightenment.
+Although its application is rarely used in addressing a specific problem or situation, its usage goes towards enhancing the overall healing effects of Reiki, reminding people of its love and availability to everyone.